arjuuuuunnnnn/Orchestry/docs/developer-guide/architecture.md

 # Architecture Overview

-Understanding AutoServe's system design, components, and architectural decisions.
+Understanding Orchestry's system design, components, and architectural decisions.

 ## System Architecture

-AutoServe follows a microservices architecture with clear separation of concerns.
+Orchestry follows a microservices architecture with clear separation of concerns.
 The system is designed to be scalable, resilient, and easy to maintain.

 <img src="../../images/arch.png" alt="System Architecture Diagram" style="width:100%; max-width:800px;">